euripidean/donation-thermometer/README.md

 ## Props
 - goal :number = fundraising goal
-- amountAchieved :number = amount raised so far
+- raised :number = amount raised so far
 - fullStats :boolean = if you want to show summary of the amount raised/goal.
 The slot allows you to pass in a campaign name as an h1 tag.